 Hestia Doud is a first-year student from Cockeysville, MD majoring in Physics.
 This is her first show at Union and she hopes to continue working with Union Theater as time goes on.
 Hestia would like to thank her family, old and new friends, the cast and crew, and the Union Theatre department for all their love and support throughout the years and in the years to come!

 Understudy - Edgar

 Matthew Parr is a first-year student from South Hamilton, MA, majoring in theatre.
 This is Matthew’s first production at Union College.
 Matthew would like to thank his friends, family, and the Theater and Dance Department for all their support and kindness, especially to his fellow actors and tech crew.

 Understudy - Agnes

 Kristen Campbell is a first-year student from Norwood, MA, majoring in Environmental Policy on a law track with a minor in music.
 This is her first play at Union College but she participated in many productions while in middle and high school both musical and non-musical.
-Kristen would like to thank the Union College Theatre and Dance Department for giving her the opportunity to participate in this production and her friends and family for their endless support.
+Kristen would like to thank the Union College Theater and Dance Department for giving her the opportunity to participate in this production and her friends and family for their endless support.